microsoft/winget-pkgs/doc/manifest/schema/1.0.0/installer.md

  <summary>Enumeration of supported installer types.
 InstallerType is required in either root level or individual Installer level</summary>

  #### Required Field
  This key represents the installer type for the package.
-The Windows Package Manager supports MSIX, MSI, and executable installers.
-Some well known formats provide standard sets of installer switches to provide different installer experiences.
+The Windows Package Manager supports [MSIX](https://docs.microsoft.com/windows/msix/overview), [MSI](https://docs.microsoft.com/windows/win32/msi/windows-installer-portal), and executable installers.
+Some well known formats ([Inno](https://jrsoftware.org/isinfo.php), [Nullsoft](https://sourceforge.net/projects/nsis/), [WiX](https://wixtoolset.org/), and [Burn](https://wixtoolset.org/documentation/manual/v3/bundle/)) provide standard sets of installer switches to provide different installer experiences.

  >Note: The Windows Package Manager defaults to the install mode providing install progress.
 A best practice is to determine if one of the supported installer technologies was used to build an installer with the .exe file extension.
 The [Windows Package Manager Manifest Creator](https://github.com/microsoft/winget-create) tool can be used to determine if one of the known tools was used to build an installer with the .exe file extension.

  >Note: The Windows Package Manager does not support loose executables with the .exe or .com file extension directly.
-Compressed files containing installers, or loose executables are also not supported.
+Compressed files containing installers,  loose executables, and Progressive Web Applications (PWAs) are also not supported.

  >Note: This key may be present in the root of the manifest as the default value for all installer nodes.
 This key may also be present in an individual installer node as well.
 If this key is in the manifest root and in an installer node, the value in the installer node will apply.
 </details>